Three briefings before a crisis

 “Wayland was Oathbound to considerable boons to multiple factions before his graduation, Marshal.
 Hardly indicative of good judgment.”

 He only swore them because this council sat with its collective thumb up its ass when he went to them for aid he was due!
 Harvey thought.
 He bit his tongue back slightly before answering with his voice.
-“Mr. Wayland's actions, while unwise in hindsight, proved necessary to mitigate loss of life in the Blue River incident.
+“Mr. Wayland's actions, while unwise in hindsight, proved necessary to mitigate loss of life at Blue River.
 That he has worked to fulfill the terms of them without complaint speaks more to his character, I believe.”

 Cooper didn't let up.
 “And his actions since then have become increasingly suspicious.
 His enlistment as an infantryman was oddity enough.
 Now he claims no faction, is a part of neither circle nor coven nor cabal, nor has begun an apprenticeship.”